kenowr/DCASE-2020-Task-1B/README.md

 Dataset
 -------
+The dataset we used to train the models for our submission is the TAU Urban Acoustic Scenes 2020 3Class dataset.
 The files `main.py`, `model1.py`, `model2.py`, `model3.py`, and `model4.py` will automatically download the dataset from Zenodo if it has not yet been downloaded, but since the development and evaluation sets are relatively large (38.6GB and 23.1GB, downloadable from https://zenodo.org/record/3670185 and https://zenodo.org/record/3685835 respectively), you may want to use your own download manager to download the datasets before running the code in this repository.
-In that case, please place the unzipped files from Zenodo into the project repository such that the following structure is matched:
+In that case, please place the unzipped files from Zenodo into the project repository such that the following directory structure is matched:

     .
     ├── datasets                                                   # Dataset files from Zenodo